victoriatr6n/cse15l-lab-reports/lab7report.md

 The `git add ListExamples.java` command selects the file given and prepares it to get committed.
 The `git commit -m "fixed error"` commits the changes in the file `ListExample.java` to the main branch with the comment `"fixed error"`
-The `git push origin main` command pushes the changes I made locally in the `ListExamples.java` file to the remote repository in GitHub.
-It will go to the main branch.
+The `git push origin main` command pushes the changes I made locally in the `ListExamples.java` file to the main branch of the remote repository in GitHub.